 And TIDAL is providing some relief by giving first responders a 40% discount on its streaming music plans.
 The New York Times is letting college students subscribe for just $1/week and giving high school students and their teachers free access to the newspaper.

-Amplify Your Cause Marketing by Targeting Consumer Tribes
+Amplify Your Cause Marketing by Targeting Consumer Communities

-Consumer tribes are groups of people who share a deep-seated identity attribute such as interests, affiliations, stages of life, or certain occupations.
+Consumer communities are groups of people who share a deep-seated identity attribute such as interests, affiliations, stages of life, or certain occupations.
 Cause marketing campaigns that show support for these communities and issues they care about are especially powerful.
-Members of a consumer tribe are tightly connected and support each other, which means they will naturally spread the word of a meaningful campaign to others in their tribe.
+Members of a consumer community are tightly connected and support each other, which means they will naturally spread the word of a meaningful campaign to others in their community.

-What’s more, consumer tribes want to buy from brands that align with their values.
+What’s more, consumer communities want to buy from brands that align with their values.
 Nearly two-thirds (63%) of global consumers prefer purchasing from companies that support a cause they believe in or value.

 Brands can get the greatest value from cause marketing with a new form of personalization called identity marketing.
 Here’s how identity marketing works:

-- A company creates a personalized offer for a consumer tribe that aligns with its brand and invites prospects to take advantage of it through whatever channels the company normally uses.
+- A company creates a personalized offer for a consumer community that aligns with its brand and invites prospects to take advantage of it through whatever channels the company normally uses.

 - Consumers opt in to redeem the offer and are digitally verified to ensure the offer’s integrity and prevent discount abuse.